-The broad goal of this project is to start to change the way people see public space in Germantown and attempt to use it as a means to lift people's spirits, gather community, and spark more creative projects in the neighborhood for people to engage with and enjoy.
+The broad goal of this project is to start to change the way people see public space and attempt to use it as a means to lift people's spirits, gather community, and spark more creative projects in the neighborhood for people to engage with and enjoy.

 Over time we realized that the shape of this decaying piece of concrete lent itself to looking like a robot and it could be a sort of positive mascot for the neighborhood, particularly to children.
 We felt that it would give people waiting for the bus at the corner a lift in spirits and give parents with children a reason to take a walk to visit the character and enjoy their immediate surroundings.
 We feel that it would also inspire other future art installations at various corners, particularly ones where people wait for public transportation and turn people's outlooks into considering thoroughfares like Greene St. to be corridors for art and culture.
 Germantown is home to many artists and we need to have that revealed in our public spaces.